MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tutorial.md

 > [!Tip]
 > The RevoScaleR package is included with every distribution of Microsoft R Server and R Client, and is automatically loaded into memory when you start the program.
 So all of the “rx” functions mentioned in these tips are at your fingertips.
 You can get information on them by using the ? at the command line, for example: *?rxLinMod*

-## Using Microsoft R via Rscript and R CMD BATCH
+## Calling Microsoft R functions in Rscript and R CMD BATCH

 Microsoft R Server and R Client are intended for high-performance computing and analytics, and some users are accustomed to running their analyses via batch mode and command-line scripting. *R CMD BATCH* generally works with Microsoft R Server and R Client with no modifications needed, but to get full advantage of the Microsoft R Server and R Client extensions with other command line invocations, you need to know a little bit about how Microsoft R Server and R Client work.